 Murdoch nods and a satisfied smile spreads across his face.
 He knows he’s got me.
 “Not that you’ll need protecting.
 You know how the system works.
 We’ll have them within a couple of hours and the sooner we can get them in, the sooner we can get them sentenced.
 The more you name the better.”

-I nod and can feel myself wanting to cry.
+I nod and I’m suddenly overcome with emotion.
 I try to stop but a tear escapes down my cheek.
 Murdoch gets up and sits on the desk next to me, like he’s about to offer some comfort.
 “Nathan.
 We all make mistakes, but we don’t always get an opportunity to atone for them.
 You have.
 Don’t throw it and your life away for this idiot.
 He doesn’t care about you.
 He’d rather you rot.”

 I look at the picture of Nick again and I know Murdoch’s right.
 Nick doesn’t care about anyone, least of all me.
 If the situation was reversed, I’m sure he’d give my name in a heartbeat.
 My decision is made.
 If they can take these people out of my life then I’ll do it.
 I nod and I’m soon giving Murdoch the names of everyone I know that are involved and to my surprise, he says most are already on their watch list.
 I’m even explaining how this all started in the first place and he listens patiently, like he’s some sort of counsellor.
 Suddenly, Murdoch’s demeanour changes and it’s like I’m now his best friend.